prashant-kikani/prashant-kikani.github.io/_posts/2024-9-8-desire-liked.markdown

 ## Why Authenticity Wins in the Long Run

 Acting to be liked may give you short-term rewards, such as social approval or fitting in.
 But living authentically provides long-term fulfillment.
 The connections you form will be deeper because they’re based on who you really are, not the version of yourself you think others want to see.
-You’ll find greater satisfaction in knowing that the people around you genuinely accept you for you—not for some manufactured persona.
+You’ll find greater satisfaction in knowing that the people around you genuinely accept you for you-not for some manufactured persona.

 <br/>